 hold off

-A much more powerful method is to use any denoising method and set the option 'fill'
+A much more powerful method is to use any of the denoising methods described in Denoising Orientation Maps and set the option 'fill'.
+In contrast to the nearest neighbor interpolation this results in a smooth transition between the interpolated orientations.

 F = halfQuadraticFilter;